 We'll have lunch back on the ship before sailing along the 14-island national park, the Brijuni islands, to Pula.
 We’ll start our tour at Pula Arena, Europe's most complete Roman amphitheater.
 You'll be able to go beneath the arena floor to see the actual passageways and rooms where gladiators and their foes, including wild animals, awaited their turn in combat.
 We’ll also see the town and its streets that are briming with history juxtaposed with modern shops and restaurants.

-This evening, enjoy your Captain's Welcome Dinner on board with klapa singers, a UNESCO protected cultural heritage of Croatia.
+This evening, enjoy dinner onboard with klapa singers, a UNESCO protected cultural heritage of Croatia.